Canon 5D Mark III versus Olympus E-5

 Many modern cameras are not only capable of taking still images, but can also record movies.
 The two cameras under consideration both have sensors whose read-out speed is fast enough to capture moving pictures, but the 5D Mark III provides a higher video resolution than the E-5.
 It can shoot video footage at 1080/30p, while the Olympus is limited to 720/30p.

-Apart from body and sensor, cameras can and do differ across a variety of features.
+Beyond body and sensor, cameras can and do differ across a range of features.
 The 5D Mark III and the E-5 are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
 The table below summarizes some of the other core capabilities of the Canon 5D Mark III and Olympus E-5 in connection with corresponding information for a sample of similar cameras.
 The full specs-sheets can be found in the camera manual or, for example, in the dpreview camera hub.

 |Canon 5D Mark III (⇒ rgt)||optical||YES||3.2||1040||fixed||no||8000||6.0||no||no|